kelsa-gm/item-icon-updater/README.md

 # Item Icon Updater
-A Foundry VTT Module for updating icons with missing images based on the D&amp;D5e SRD icons.
+A Foundry VTT Module for updating missing icons on actor-owned items (inventory, features, spells, etc.).

-Updates some icons for actions and other items with missing icons.
-This is particularly useful in conjunction with VTTA D&D Beyond Integration.
-Searches all items from all actors in the current world for missing icons.
+This is particularly useful in conjunction with the VTTA D&D Beyond Integration module for importing full characters.

+Updates happen at the following triggers:
+* Page load or refresh: All items owned by all actors are checked.
+* Actor creation: All items owned by the new actor are checked.
+* Owned Item creation: Item is checked.
+* Owned Item renamed: Item is checked.

-The item name is searched in the following locations, in this order:
+The item name is searched in the following locations in order.
+If a matching name is found, the item icon will be updated.
+Otherwise, the default mystery-man.svg icon is used.
 1. A user-specified dictionary.
 (See below for more information)
-1. A built-in dictionary.
+1. A built-in dictionary currated as part of this module.
 1. All user-defined Items in the current game world.
 1. All Item Compendiums in the current game world.

-If a matching name is found, the item icon will be updated.

-The updates happen automatically when the page reloads, when a new Actor is created, and when an Item owned by an Actor is created or has its name updated.

-Icons for tokens already existing on the map are not updated - a new token must be brought in from the actor.

 ## Installation
 1. Copy this link and use it in Foundry's Module Manager to install the Module